fadion/aria/README.md

 ### Dictionary

-Dictionaries are hashes with a foced string key and a value of any data type.
+Dictionaries are hashes with a forced string key and a value of any data type.
 Unlike arrays, internally their order is irrelevant, so you can't rely on index-based subscripting.
 They only support key-based subscripting.

 ```
 let user = ["name": "John", "age": 40]